funfork/android-chromium-view/README.md

 ## Artifacts: Assets & Libraries
 The main Chromium artifact is a native shared library `.so`.
 It also depends on a `.pak` file in the `/assets` folder (you'll find these in the `content-shell` app).
 As built, these need to be included in your `/libs` and `/assets` folder of your project, and they *will* add a good 30-40MB of binary goodness to the size of your app.
 However, if you're savvy, you could figure out a way to load those from a central location on the platform, so they don't have to be included in `.apk` file.
 This will require code modifications.

+This project contains a snapshot in time binary build of Chromium for Android ([ARM](https://github.com/davisford/android-chromium-view/tree/master/content-shell/libs/armeabi-v7a) and [x86](https://github.com/davisford/android-chromium-view/tree/master/content-shell/libs/x86)).
+Instructions below if you want to update Chromium.

 The rest of the projects include java source and Android assets that were authored by Google to get Chromium to show up in a standard Android view and interact with it.

 ## Gradle Support